-Course title & Code Credits Eligibility criteria Pre- requisite Department offering the
+Course title & Credits Credit distribution of the Eligibility Pre- Department

+Code course criteria requisite offering the

 Lecture Tutorial Practical/ of the course

 Practice course

 MICROB-GE10: 4 2 0 2 None NIL Microbiology

 MICROBIAL

 PRODUCTS IN

 THERAPEUTICS

 - The major objective of this course is to give students an in-depth knowledge of the commercially available microbial products used in the treatment of human diseases and their management. - Students will be acquainted with the large-scale culturing of microorganisms to produce various metabolites used for therapeutic purposes. - Students will get an hands-on experience in the production of enzymes by microorganisms and production of fermented foods. - They will learn to use bioassay for detecting an antibiotic in a sample and they will get familiar with the technique to determine antibiotic sensitivity of any bacterial culture..